Clever-ISA/Clever-ISA/specs/Main.md

 Physical Address Size, as determined by cpuex2.PAS is assigned as follows:  0=32-bit, 1=36-bit, 2=40-bit, 3=44-bit, 4=48-bit, 5=52-bit, 6=56-bit, 7=60-bit.

-[^1]: Written by `call`, `ret`, `reti`, `scall`, `scret`, `int`, and `b`*`cc`*.
-[^2]: Except to the pop, reti, and scret instructions. flprotect masks writes from the pop instruction, other than bits 0-3, in Program Execution Mode
-[^3]: Machine Specific Control Registers may be unavailable and reserved in Supervisor mode, and their behavior is not specified.
-Refer to documentation for the particular Processor ID.
-The author of this documentation does not endorse the content of such documentation.
-An implementation shall not make the registers available to program execution mode, unless permitted by the supervisor.
-[^4]: Tools that produce machine code for this architecture may rely on register 63 being reserved.

 ## Operands

-Operands are encoded in clever as 2 bytes, in big endian (Most-significant Byte at the lowest address), using the 2 most significant bits as a control indicator.
+Operands are encoded in clever as 2 bytes, known as the operand control structure, in big endian (Most-significant Byte at the lowest address), using the 2 most significant bits as a control indicator.
+The definitions of each encoded form are defined below.
 Not all bits of encoded operands are used.
 Any unused/reserved bits must be set to 0 or an undefined instruction exception is raised.
-These bits may be given meaning in future versions
+These bits may be given meaning in future versions or extensions

 ### Register Operand